The all-embracing faculty for rogue academics

 Theodora Wildcroft is a researcher investigating the democratization and evolution of physical practice as it moves beyond both traditional and early modern frameworks of relationship.
 Her PhD was a significant advance in the analysis of contemporary yoga pedagogies.
 She’s a writer, teacher and independent scholar, respected by students, scholars and practitioners.
 Her monograph Post-lineage yoga: from guru to #metoo is due out in February 2021.

 Jonathan gained his PhD in 2015 at the University of Stirling.
-He has since worked at the Universities of Stirling and Edinburgh in different teaching roles – none of them permanent.
-Since mid-2018 he has been unable to secure any form of academic work.
-He now works at zoo and a music venue, earning minimum wage, and spends more time focused on teaching Taekwondo.
-There is no evidence to suggest he has also now joined the Assassin’s Guild.
+He has since worked at the Universities of Stirling and Edinburgh in different teaching roles.
+His monograph, The Idea of Social Science and Proper Phenomenology, was published by Springer in 2018.
+He now works at a zoo and a music venue, and spends his time focusing on teaching Taekwondo.

 Alison Robertson recently completed her doctorate exploring BDSM (Bondage, Domination, Submission and Masochism) as lived religious practice.
 She is interested in the complexities of living experience and the places where the conceptual lines between categories (such as ‘religious’ and ‘non-religious’) become blurred or ambiguous.
 Specific research interests include lived and personal religion, edgework, and self-inflicted or positive experiences of pain.